Religious buildings in Paris: Christianity

 The Cathedral of Notre-Dame de Paris is the seat of the Archdiocese of Paris.

 Like the rest of France, Paris has been predominantly Catholic since the early Middle Ages, though religious attendance is now low.
 A majority of Parisians are still nominally Catholic.
 According to 2011 statistics, there are 106 parishes and curates in the city, plus separate parishes for Spanish, Polish, and Portuguese Catholics.
 There are an additional 10 Eastern Orthodox parishes, and bishops for the Armenian and Ukrainian Orthodox Churches.
 In addition, there are 80 male religious orders and 140 female religious orders in the city, as well as 110 Catholic schools with 75,000 students.

 The principal Catholic church in Paris is the Cathedral of Notre-Dame de Paris, the seat of the Archbishop of Paris.
 There are two officially recognised pilgrimage sites in Paris: the Basilique du Sacré-Cœur de Montmartre and the Chapel of Our Lady of the Miraculous Medal.
-Cardinal André Vingt-Trois became the Archbishop of Paris in March 2005.
+Laurent Ulrich became Archbishop of Paris in 2022.

 Almost all Protestant denominations are represented in Paris, with 74 evangelical churches from various denominations, including 21 parishes of the United Protestant Church of France and three stakes and a temple of the Church of Jesus Christ of Latter-day Saints.
 There are several important churches for the English-speaking community: the American Church in Paris, founded in 1814, was the first American church outside the United States; the current church was finished in 1931.
 The Saint George's Anglican Church in the 16th arrondissement is the principal Anglican church in the city.